cloudfoundry/nodejs-buildpack/README.md

 ### Building the Buildpack

-To build this buildpack, run the following command from the buildpack's directory:
+To build this buildpack, run the following commands from the buildpack's directory:

 1. Source the .envrc file in the buildpack directory.